influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 ---
 title: Use InfluxDB templates
 description: >
-  Use the `influx` command line interface (CLI) to summarize, validate, and apply templates from your local filesystem and from URLs.
+  Use the `influx` command line interface (CLI) and the InfluxDB `/api/v2/templates` API to summarize, validate, and apply templates from file systems and URLs.
 menu:
   influxdb_2_3:
     parent: InfluxDB templates